Skip to main content

 The Foundation for Biomedical Research is the oldest and largest organization in the US dedicated to improving human and animal health by promoting public understanding and support for humane and responsible animal research.

-Americans for Medical Progress focuses on public outreach that builds understanding and appreciation for necessary and humane animal research.
+Americans for Medical Progress (AMP) focuses on public outreach that builds understanding and appreciation for necessary and humane animal research.
+AMP launched Biomedical Research Awareness Day (BRAD) in 2016 which is celebrated on the third Thursday of April to promote the use of animals in research to the general public.

 Understanding Animal Research promotes broad understanding and acceptance of the humane use of animals in biomedical research in the UK, to advance science and medicine.